If you have just lost your job, it may be comforting to know that there are many like you.

 3. Send Out Applications

 In order to improve the quality of your job applications, you should take care not to apply for too many positions.
-Target jobs that suit your skills, experience, and passion, and spend more time and effort on each application to ensure that it is well-composed, clear, and concise.
+Target jobs that suit your skills, experience, and passion.
+Also spend more time and effort on each application to ensure that it is well-composed, clear, and concise.
 Avoid including too much information in your job applications.

 4. Improve Your Skills and Resume

-There are many things that you can do to improve your skills and resume, including taking up a course, joining an internship program, and getting a part-time job.
+There are many things that you can do to improve your skills and resume.
+It includes taking up a course, joining an internship program, and getting a part-time job.
 You may also want to consider doing some volunteer work.
 Volunteering is a great way to get a good reference, learn new skills, and establish new connections.

 If you will make an effort to be productive while you are unemployed, you will make a good impression on your prospective employer.
 This can significantly boost your chances of getting hired.